emdete/Qubes-InterVMFS/README.md

 to another.
 If you need access to a whole bunch of files you are lost (or create a tgz first).
 Sometimes you don't even want to copy the content.
 I was always missing a solution to export a directory tree read only to another VM.
-This project solves exactly that.
+This project tries to solve exactly that.

 This is a proof on concept and not considered as stable, final, mature, secure or whatever as a tool for qubes is expected and should be!
 Try it on your own